 When considering vision, know indubitably that we are all people of often unrecognizable lights of brilliance.
 The light of your candle has never been an infrequent visitor to you.
-If our vision was so clouded, how could one climb to the summit of our hearts desire?
+If our vision was so clouded, how could one climb to the summit of our hearts desire photographically?
 Being with self during the creation of imagery produces a solitude which is comparable to a silent storm breaking down the dead branches from our minds past, yet sending our living roots deeper into the very consciousness of thought and soul.
-Live not by the many but by the few and learn from the one.
+Live not by the patterns of many but by the few, and learn from the one.

 Leave a Reply